 Imagine that one day you are walking in the forest.
 You are feeling a bit hungry but did not pack a lunch.
 You see some tasty-looking red small red berries on a bush nearby.
 So, you pluck a handful off and eat them.

 About 20 minutes later you start to feel very ill and get sick.
 Really sick.
-From that day forward, whenever you see any kind of food that is small, round, and red, you avoid it like the plague.
+From that day forward, whenever you see any kind of food that is small, round, and red, you learn to avoid it like the plague.
 In fact, your reaction is almost like a reflex.

 You might even develop a dislike for strawberries and tomatoes.
 Maybe even the sight of the inside of a watermelon makes you feel queasy.